 Share a selfie of your teal look on Facebook, Instagram, and Twitter.
 Tag us and use the hashtags #WCYFS #WearTealDay #SAAM2019.

-Support WCYFS’ services and shelters to keep human trafficking victims safe.
+Support WCYFS’ services to keep sexual assault victims and survivors safe.

 SPREAD THE WORD